ztyyLV/web-twain-docs/faq/chrome-106-107-warning.md

 ### Solution

-This will be fix on official release v18.
-Online demo had already fix this warning.
-Please contact us if you would like eliminate this.
+It will be fixed in official release v18.
+Online demo had already fixed this warning.
+Please contact us if you would like to eliminate this.